bids-standard/bids-specification/src/99-appendices/09-entities.md

 Format: `echo-<index>`

-Definition: Multi-echo data MUST be split into one file per echo.
-Each file shares the same name with the exception of the `_echo-<index>` key/value.
+Definition: If files belonging to an entity-linked file collection are acquired at different echo times, the `_echo-<index>` key/value pair MUST be used to distinguish individual files.
-Please note that the `<index>` denotes the number/index (in the form of a nonnegative integer) of the echo not the echo time value which needs to be stored in the field `EchoTime` of the separate JSON file.
+This entity represents the `EchoTime` metadata field.
+Please note that the `<index>` denotes the number/index (in the form of a nonnegative integer), not the `EchoTime` value which needs to be stored in the field `EchoTime` of the separate JSON file.

+## flip

+Full name: Flip Angle

+Format: `flip-<index>`

+Definition: If files belonging to an entity-linked file collection are acquired at different flip angles, the `_flip-<index>` key/value pair MUST be used to distinguish individual files.
+This entity represents the `FlipAngle` metadata field.
+Please note that the `<index>` denotes the number/index (in the form of a nonnegative integer), not the `FlipAngle` value which needs to be stored in the field `FlipAngle` of the separate JSON file.

 ## recording